NAYDO Eagle Award for Excellence in Fundraising

 The Eagle Award for Excellence in Fundraising is presented annually to YMCA Associations that have demonstrated outstanding achievement in YMCA philanthropy.
 Because there are budget size categories, more than one Y can win each year.
 If your YMCA received the Eagle Award prior to 2018, your Y is eligible to reapply providing details of your more recent accomplishments.

-2022 Eagle Award recipients: above, YMCA of Greater Houston; below, YMCA of Catawba Valley
+2022 Eagle Award recipients: above, YMCA of Greater Houston, and below, YMCA of Catawba Valley

 Four Categories for Awards